jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 and multiple chromosomes collapsed as again described in `02-scripts.backup/99-phylogeny_reference_genome_collection.Rmd`.

-EAGER was be run again with the same settings for the [Super-reference mapping](#r113-super-reference-alignment-and-species-selection), but with the single representative genome taxa FASTAs instead.
+EAGER was run again with the same settings for the [Super-reference mapping](#r113-super-reference-alignment-and-species-selection), but with the single representative genome taxa FASTAs instead.